-All full-time students and students carrying a three-quarter course load must provide proof of enrollment in a medical insurance plan that meets the Commonwealth of Massachusetts’ mandated guidelines (laws) or be automatically enrolled in a college-sponsored plan.
+All registered students taking 9 or more undergraduate credits or 7 or more graduate credits must provide proof of enrollment in a medical insurance plan that meets the Commonwealth of Massachusetts’ mandated guidelines (laws) or be automatically enrolled in a college-sponsored plan.

 For premium pricing, please see the link below.
 The policy is in effect from August 1 until July 31 each year.
 Students who have comprehensive health insurance can remove this fee from their bills by electronically waiving the insurance (see the description below) by the deadline of September 30 (for each fall semester) and by February 28 (for those who not enrolled in the fall).
 The waiver must be submitted each year.
-All international students must purchase the Bridgewater State University Health Insurance Plan.
+For international students, please see requirements at https://www.bridgew.edu/admissions/international-students.

 - one dose of tetanus diphtheria vaccine (Tdap) within past 10 years and history of a DTaP primary series or age appropriate catch up vaccination

 - three doses of hepatitis B vaccine*

-- two doses of MMR vaccine* (or one dose of MMR if born before 1957)
+- two doses of MMR vaccine (if born in 1957 or later)*

 - one tuberculosis skin test within six months prior to the start of class for all students who answer yes to a question on the Health and Wellness TB Screening and Testing Form.
 TB risk is higher for people who live in or travel to countries that have high rates of tuberculosis, for example, but not limited to: